crownbelt97/MAD_EasyRead/README.md

     - Search Profiles via username
     - Friends can follow and unfollow each other
     - Able to see Profile name, following, followers and likes
-- Where to buy to book & prices
-- Place order?
-- National library where to borrow book
-- Excerpt of book like a chapter <br>

 Phang Kah Yeng : <br>